SofiyaMorrison/Grocery-List/README.md

    <!-- ABOUT THE PROJECT -->
    ## About The Project

-This project helps people to create grocery list and then remove their iteams from the list with very easy way doing that.
+This project helps people to create a Grocery List and then remove their iteams from the list with very easy way doing that.

 No ink or paper needed.